MicrosoftDocs/Virtualization-Documentation/tlfs.md

 -   No two RAM page ranges can overlap.

--   Pages that are not within defined RAM page ranges are assumed to be “not backed” or backed by device memory and are not used by the hypervisor.
+-   Pages that are not within defined RAM page ranges are assumed to be “not backed" or backed by device memory and are not used by the hypervisor.
 They are inaccessible to all partitions except for the root partition.